16+ Ways to Warm Up Winter in Sevierville, Tennessee

 Forge a knife at Uncle Hank’s Knives.
 In a private class with Uncle Hank you’ll make a custom, one-of-a-kind knife in 30 to 90 minutes.
 Start with your choice of a railroad spike, bolt, horseshoe, or concrete nail to transform into a knife.
 Every hands-on session includes forging, hammering, twisting, heating, and quenching; advanced sessions also including shaping and profiling the knife on a grinder.

 Warm up your insides with a sampler tasting at one or more of Sevierville’s wineries and distilleries.
 Using Tennessee grapes, Hillside Wineryproduces sparkling and Italian-style wines that from dry to sweet, white to red.
 The Apple Barn Winery offers sweet dessert wines.
-Old Tennessee Distilling Company pours moonshine, whiskey, rum, rye, gin, and vodka.
-Sevier Distilling Company produces several libations, including a one-of-a-kind pure honey spirit.
+Old Tennessee Distilling Company pours moonshine, whiskey, rum, rye, gin, and vodka while Tennessee Shine Company produces Moon Pie inspired flavors of moonshine (and other delightful libations).